-In order to get the most appropriate answers to price out the product or service, you need to first be able to ask the correct questions.
+To get the most appropriate answers to price out the product or service, you need to first ask the correct questions.
+The Van Westendorp survey questions are as follows:

 Q1.
 At what price would you consider the product to be too expensive that you would consider not buying it?
 (Too expensive)